oracle-livelabs/oci-migration/ecc-hol/query/run-dataload/run-dataload.md

 Jobs should be submitted from EBS concurrent program and hence the tracking should be exposed to the concurrent program job.
-Concurrent program keeps polling the status of the job from ECC and display the current status of the job
+Concurrent program keeps polling the status of the job from ECC and displays the current status of the job

 1. Login in EBS (From the browser navigate to http://apps.example.com:8000) using below credentials: